PREVIEW-Tennis-Swiatek faces French Open test as new 'Big Three' rivalry emerges

 The pair, however, will also have to deal with the 23-year-old Rybakina, ranked fourth in the world and eyeing her second Grand Slam title.

+"It's always tough battles against Iga or Elena," Sabalenka said.
+"You're working so hard to get the title.
+There are no easy matches... it really motivates me a lot to keep going.

+"It's good for tennis to see the top players consistently doing well.
+It's pushing everybody to the next level...
+That's how I was pushed by Iga last season."

-The reigning Wimbledon champion beat Sabalenka at Indian Wells in straight sets, and did not drop a set against Swiatek in her wins over her at the Australian Open and Indian Wells.
+Reigning Wimbledon champion Rybakina beat Sabalenka at Indian Wells in straight sets, and did not drop a set against Swiatek in her wins over her at the Australian Open and Indian Wells.

-They were also tied on a set each when Swiatek retired in the third set of their quarter-final in Rome, where Rybakina went on to clinch the title.
+They were also tied on a set each when Swiatek retired in their quarter-final in Rome, where Rybakina went on to clinch the title.

 A finalist in Miami as well this year, in-form Rybakina could meet Swiatek in the semi-finals.